Robert-Bobrowicz/React_Axios_operations/README.md

 # Axios operations with React

-GET, Post, PATCH, DELETE with interceptors
+GET, POST, PATCH, DELETE with interceptors

 npm start to see results